 The theoretical implications of RwP

 Even though RwP is short-lived, it does have possibly more enduring philosophical and theoretical import.
 Thus, to finish, it is worth highlighting two theoretical implications of the preceding analysis.
 The first is that it helps to transverse the solidarist/pluralist divide that is often viewed as central to debate surrounding humanitarian intervention.
 On the one hand, RwP may be seen by some as an attempt to assert pluralism.
-The Restrictive Approach that it adopts may be viewed as a form of norm contestation of the solidarism of R2P and an attempt to put forward a pluralist vision of the international system by reasserting the values of state sovereignty and noninterventionism.
+The Restrictive Approach that it adopts may be viewed as a form of norm contestation of the solidarism of R2P and an attempt to put forward a pluralist vision of the international system by reasserting the values of state sovereignty and non-interventionism.
 For instance, Andrew Garwood-Gowers, in his generally excellent discussion of the responsible protection notion, suggests that this effort, along with RwP, is evidence of the current trend towards a more complex, pluralistic normative order in which non-Western states articulate their own views on R2P.
 More broadly, R2P has been claimed to be subject to various avenues of normative contestation by the rising powers and other actors.

 Yet, there is significant agreement around, most clearly, the first two pillars of R2P.
 There is little normative contestation of the notion that states have protection responsibilities and should, on occasion, help others to meet these.
 As Oliver Stuenkel notes, “BRICS’ support for Pillar I and Pillar II is absolute.”
 Indeed, in his detailed cataloguing of R2P dissenters, Patrick Quinton-Brown finds that there is virtually no public dissenting by states to the notion that the international community should tackle genocide, ethnic cleansing, war crimes, and crimes against humanity.